+Insert simple modif.
+Insert simple modif.
+This is a simple way to insert modification, and corresponds to the same command 'Modify' used in the pop-up menu in the sequence window.
+Replace residue Replace residue: This is a drop-down menu that enables you to replace the currently selected residue with any of the 20 standard residues.
+The insert modification dialog box will not close upon selection thus enabling you to change to another residue for changes/modifications.
 Modification: Modifications can be entered directly into the 'Elemental composition' box or, if a modification file has been opened, you can select from the modifications available in the drop-down box at the bottom of the dialog box, followed by 'Select modif.'.
-The 'Name of modification' is optional, but useful for reference.
-Clicking on the calculator opens the 'Elemental composition calculator'; see Chapter 4.4 on how to enter elemental compositions.
+The 'Name of modification' is opens the optional, but useful for reference.
+Clicking on the calculator.
+'Elemental composition calculator'; see Chapter 4.4 on how to enter elemental compositions.
 The pKa and charge are optional and you need only enter them if you plan on using the pl or charge of the protein or derived peptides.
 For the pl you can enter values between 0.1 and 14 while the charge can be either -1 or +1.
 Both values have to be different from 0 for the fields to be active.
 See also definitions in Edit mass file and Edit modification file (Chapters 4.2 and 4.3).
 Note: When entering an elemental composition, be sure that all the atoms are defined in the currently active mass file (chapter 4.2).

-If you press the button, the modification will be inserted, but the dialog box will not close, pressing the 'OK' button will insert the modification and close the dialog.

-By using modification databases (see Chapter 4.3 - Edit|Edit modifications) you can have any kind of modification readily available for changing a sequence.

-Start by loading a modification database file Load modif. db.
-The modifications available in the file will be listed in the selection list.
-Here you can select a modification either by double clicking on your choice or by
+Below the edit boxes a button can activate a drop-down menu for selecting Insert simple modification simple modifications .
+This menu item is identical to the 'Insert simple modification' from the pop-up menu described above.
+Selecting an item from this list will insert the selected modification in the edit boxes. 🖍 Insert If you press the button, the modification will be inserted, but the dialog box will not close, pressing the 'OK' button will insert the modification and close the dialog.
+By using modification databases (see Chapter 4.3 - Edit|Edit modifications) you can have any kind of modification readily available for changing a seguence. 눸 Load modif. db Start by loading a modification database file. modifications available in the file will be listed in the selection list.
+Here you can select a modification either by double clicking on your choice or by Select modif. making a selection followed by 'Select modif' The selection will be entered into the two edit boxes above where they can be modified before entered into the sequence by selecting 'OK'.